Interviews with renowned experts in architecture,

 “Earlier, I used to believe in the wisdom of the solutions that have developed over centuries.
 However, we possess completely new technical means and quite new needs and expectations.
 When it comes to comfort, we always need to look for the most appropriate solutions to the present conditions.
 The most important value is to turn our brains on and look for solutions on our own.”Peter Kuczia IARP and BAK Architect, Researcher, Educator

 “The city icon must be sustainable, whether a hotel or a whole city.
 The local context should have a strong influence on idea development.
 However, there are families of ideas and solutions that can be applied to different situations.
 Sustainability has to be looked at beyond the question of energy consumption.
 Iconic buildings need to have the power to trigger people’s imagination, to become part of their desire to identify themselves with a place. ”Tobias WallisserArchitect, Educator, Co-founder of the LAVA Laboratory for Visionary Architecture

 The German Design Award directly contributes to the overall commercial success.
 Prizes will only be awarded to projects that truly represent pioneering contributions to the German and international design landscape.
-The highly esteemed, international jury guarantees this.
 The German Design Award identifies and presents unique design trends: a competition that advances the design-oriented scene.